karamalqinneh/advanced-js-reading-notes/03-Data-Modeling.md

 If each test in your describe requires a new copy of the structure because each test modifies it, you should use beforeEach to build a new copy of the structure for each test and then afterEach to cleanly break it down.

+### Why REST?

+A REST API is an architectural concept for network-based software.
+GraphQL, on the other hand, is a query language, a specification, and a set of tools that operates over a single endpoint using HTTP.
+In addition, over the last few years, REST has been used to make new APIs, while the focus of GraphQL has been to optimize for performance and flexibility.

 ## Sequelize

 sequelize is a module that enables JS developers to work with data more easily. in SQL queries you are writing a lot of code and a little business logic, so in sequelize you define models and using sync function it gets transformed into SQL tables and queries.